-Estimate for small entity company with IDS
+Initial filing estimate for small entity company

 In addition to the IDS, a corporate applicant will eventually need to file an assignment to transfer ownership to the company.
 Filing the assignment upfront avoids the need for docketing and subsequent submission.
 Accordingly, our initial filing cost for a small entity company (as opposed to an applicant inventor) will amount to $1,720.